 Whisk the egg in a small bowl until white and yolk are well mixed.

 Add the milk mixture to the mixer bowl and mix on lowest speed until uniform.
 Add the yeast mixture and egg and mix.
-Add a little more flour if necessary to get a soft and sticky dough.
+Add a little more flour if necessary to get a soft and sticky dough that barely cleans the side of the bowl.
 Cover the mixer bowl with a damp towel and let the dough rest for about 10 minutes.
 Knead at medium-low speed for about two minutes.
 Scrape the dough into a lightly-oiled bowl and turn once so the dough is oiled all over.
 Cover with plastic wrap and allow to rise until doubled in bulk.

 Melt the remaining 2 tbsp butter in a ramekin.
 Lightly oil a muffin tin with cooking spray.

 Punch the dough down, turn it out onto a lightly-floured work surface, form it onto a "log" and cut in half.
 Form the dough into a long roll about 2-1/2" in diameter.
 Cut slices about 1/2" thick from the roll.
 It will have gaps and fissures along its length.
 Don't worry.
 (Depending on how much flour you used, each piece will weigh about 0.9 ounces.
 You can weigh the whole mass and divide by 36 if you want to be really precise.)

 Form each slice into a mushroom or teardrop shape by folding the dough over on itself and pushing up from the bottom with your index finger.
 If a slice of dough is a bit too big, just pinch off a bit and set it aside.
 If it's to small, add a little bit from dough you've removed or from the end of the roll.

 The "stems" of the mushroom shapes can be a bit ragged, but the tops should be about 3/4" in diameter, smooth, and free of bubbles.
 Dip each top in melted butter and place three in each muffin space.